William Branham and His Message

 Was Wm.
 Branham Really Commissioned by an Angel in 1946?

-I Was Not Disobedient to the Heavenly Vision A Man Sent From God
+I Was Not Disobedient Unto the Heavenly Vision A Man Sent From God

 In March 1945, Wm.
 Branham has vision of "a great mountain of the bread of life" from which he was to feed a large audience of people dressed in white robes under a tent or auditorium.
 The following night, he described the vision to his church.
 He makes no mention of being visited by an angel.
 Wm.
 Branham said that on May 7, 1946, he was visited by an angel who commissioned him to start his Healing Campaign.
 On Memorial Sunday evening (May 26, 1946), he described this visitation to his church.